-Human-to-human transmission has now been confirmed in China, as well as other countries around the world.
-2019-nCoV infection has been confirmed in the U.S. concerning patients who have recently traveled to Wuhan.
-Person-to-person transmission has been seen among close contacts of returned travelers from Wuhan, but at this time, this virus is not currently spreading within the U.S. WHO has released daily situation reports monitoring the spread, treatment recommendations and response to the outbreak.
-It also maintains an updated situation dashboard on 2019-nCoV cases globally and reports that, to date, just 12 cases have been confirmed in the U.S. as a whole.
+Human-to-human transmission has now been confirmed in China and other countries around the world, including within the U.S. WHO has released daily situation reports monitoring the spread, treatment recommendations and response to the outbreak.
+It also maintains an updated situation dashboard on COVID-19 cases globally and reports that there have been 4,179,479 confirmed cases and 287,525 confirmed deaths worldwide.

 The CDC reports that there have been 1,364,061 total cases and 82,246 deaths in the U.S. All states are reporting community spread of COVID-19.